Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 Assessment findings are being used to develop an HR Improvement Plan and Competency Graduation Model, which is serving to guide project activities moving forward.
 The organizational assessment revealed that most existing deficiencies fell into the following three categories:

-• Policy Gaps – Lack of HR policies on record management, standards, procedures, and continuous professional development for non-health staff.
+- Policy Gaps – Lack of HR policies on record management, standards, procedures, and continuous professional development for non-health staff.

-• System Gaps – Absence of responsible units for occupational health and safety and risk management; limited access to working equipment (e.g., computer); weak planning and processes for succession, career development, coaching, and mentoring; delayed automation of records management systems, especially at the hub level; lack of knowledge management and sharing systems; and limited access to capacity development and experience sharing.
+- System Gaps – Absence of responsible units for occupational health and safety and risk management; limited access to working equipment (e.g., computer); weak planning and processes for succession, career development, coaching, and mentoring; delayed automation of records management systems, especially at the hub level; lack of knowledge management and sharing systems; and limited access to capacity development and experience sharing.

-• Capacity Building – Knowledge and skills gaps were identified across key competency areas for all categories of study participants; lack of working manuals and standard operating procedures such as customer management, succession planning, and career development.
+- Capacity Building – Knowledge and skills gaps were identified across key competency areas for all categories of study participants; lack of working manuals and standard operating procedures such as customer management, succession planning, and career development.

 Working in close collaboration with the EPSS team and other stakeholders, AIHA is addressing these critical gaps through a variety of targeted, evidence-based capacity-building interventions.
 AIHA is also in the process of recruiting several subject matter experts drawn from the Ethiopia Diaspora, who will be placed within the EPSS HR Directorate to provide on-site technical assistance and mentoring to help bridge gaps in existing human resource capacity.

-As of December 2024, we have:
+As of April 2025, we have:

-• Conducted an LIP-H for EPSS training module customization workshop to adapt existing leadership content to the EPSS HR and supply chain context
+- Introduced LIP-H training for the EPSS HR Directorate at the Head Office, as well as at 19 regional hubs, and conducted an LIP-H for EPSS training module customization workshop to adapt existing leadership content to the EPSS HR and supply chain context

 Twinning Partnership to Build Institutional and Human Resource Capacity